ludat/conferer/docs/sources/json.md

 is possible and when parsing `File` this will result in `myfile.jpg` (more specific wins)

-Json cannot do that natively so we have the `_self` magic key, which is interpreted as setting the value of the object while still allowing more specific keys to be set.
+Json cannot do that natively so we have the `_self` special key, which is interpreted as setting the value of the object while still allowing more specific keys to be set.

 The example above in json would be: